Stocks vs ETFs for Beginners

 - You may feel more engaged with your portfolio.

-Cons of individual stocks
+Cons of Individual Stocks

-- You take on much more company-specific risk.
+- You take on more company-specific risk.

 - One bad decision can hurt your results significantly.